grantgasser/autonomous-vehicles-mlagents-unity/docs/convolutional_net.md

 ```

 Note how the predictions are all small, negative numbers.
-We posit that this model fell into a local minima.
+We guess that this model fell into a local minima.
 Also,
 the targets are all multiples of `.25` - we could round
 the predictions to the nearest `.25` interval but they would
 still be unsatisfactory.